hoodcodes/hoodcodes.github.io/AWS/devcertblog.md

 These are rough notes which I may use to help create a polished Article series on the topic once I am done.

+**March 30, 2022**

+Getting Started with .NET on AWS (1hr 30min)

+In this course, you will learn the basics of deploying, managing, and securing .NET applications with Amazon Web Services (AWS).
+You will learn about AWS services and tools specifically designed for .NET applications.
+You will also have an opportunity to practice deploying a .NET application to the AWS Cloud.

+Course Introduction and .Net Overview video - 2min

+- AWS has been investing in .Net development for over a decade
+- .Net Framework and .Net Core supported

+AWS Services for .Net Applications - 7min

+- Compute Services
+  - Instances
+    - EC2
+    - Elastic Beanstalk
+  - Containers
+    - ECS
+    - EKS
+  - Serverless
+    - Lambda
+    - Fargate
+  - Storage and database services
+    - Storage
+      - S3
+    - Relational
+      - RDS
+        - 6 DB engines
+      - Aurora
+    - Non-relational
+      - DynamoDB
+- Identity Services
+  - IAM - Identity and Access Mgmt
+  - Directory Service
+  - Amazon Cognito
+- Monitoring and auditing services
+  - CloudWatch
+  - CloudTrail

+.Net Developer Tools on AWS - 3min

+- AWS SDK on .Net (available on Nuget)
+- AWS Toolkit for Visual Studio-
+- AWS Toolkit for Visual Studio Code-
+- AWS Toolkit for JetBrains Rid- er-
+- AWS Tools for PowerShell-
+- AWS CLI-
+- .NET Core CLI-
+- AWS Toolkit for Azure DevOps-
+- AWS CDK for .NET (Cloud Deve- lopme- nt Kit)

+Practice Activity - 30-45min - (Windows Only)

+- Deploy a sample .NET web appl- ication to the AWS Cloud using the AWS Toolkit for Visual Studio

 **March 29, 2022**

 First Course: Introduction to AWS Elastic Beanstalk